gopythongo/gopythongo/src/sphinx/process/intro.rst

 Deploying virtual environments
 ------------------------------
-Over the last couple of years virtual environments have become the defacto isolation layer for Python.
+Over the last couple of years virtual environments have become the defacto lightweight isolation layer for Python.
 However one of the central problems for copying them between servers, especially between build servers and application servers is that they are not easily relocatable.
 You basically have to build them in the file system location where they will be used later and obviously, if you copy them between servers, the underlying OS with its libraries and CPU architecture has to be the same. `virtualenv` for a while tried to add support for relocating virtual environments through the `--relocatable` command line flag, but that was a brittle affair that relied on searching and replacing